stevemcghee/stevemcghee.dev/content/talks/getting-started-sli-slo.md

 ---
-title: "Getting Started with SLI/SLO"
+title: "How to get started with SLI/SLO"
-date: 2021-10-12
+date: 2023-08-15
-description: "Introduction to Service Level Indicators and Objectives"
+description: "Steve McGhee shares his expertise on SLI/SLO implementation at Google"
-event: "Virtual Event"
+event: "YouTube"
-location: "Virtual"
+location: "Online"
 video: "https://www.youtube.com/watch?v=uYC2kcndtVs"
+type: "video"
 ---

-# Getting Started with SLI/SLO
+# How to get started with SLI/SLO

-A comprehensive introduction to Service Level Indicators (SLIs) and Service Level Objectives (SLOs).
+A practical guide to implementing Service Level Indicators and Objectives.

 {{< youtube "uYC2kcndtVs" >}}

 ## Abstract

-This talk covers:
-- What are SLIs?
-- What are SLOs?
-- How does Google apply SLIs/SLOs?
-- Tools to implement SLIs/SLOs in your organization
+This talk provides a comprehensive introduction to Service Level Indicators (SLIs) and Service Level Objectives (SLOs).
+We cover the fundamentals of SLI/SLO implementation, best practices, and how to get started with these important reliability metrics.

 ## Resources